© 2025 Reconnection Dorchester CIC

 Read, swap books, play board games, chat...

-Affprdable space which businesses and local organisations can book for board-style meetings, discussions and collaborative work.
+Affordable space which businesses and local organisations can book for board-style meetings, discussions and collaborative work.

 Booths and desks for individuals to hire for work, with wifi, printing and refreshment facilities.